Sjw6462/social-media-login-service-sweng861-StephenWalters/README.md

 ## Overview
-This project demonstrates how to integrate social media login functionalities using LinkedIn and Facebook OAuth.
+This project was a way to test me and teach me how to integrate social media login functionalities using LinkedIn and Facebook OAuth.
 The application includes a backend server for handling authorization and a frontend interface for user interactions.

 ## Features
 - LinkedIn OAuth login